 For smaller shreds, gather up the long strips and slice them in half.

-If you like to garnish, add some toasted sesame seeds or sliced almonds over the top.
-For a little added color feel free to use a cabbage slaw mix or just chop up some red cabbage and grate carrots to mix in.
+For a little added color, feel free to use a cabbage slaw mix or just chop up some red cabbage and grate carrots to mix in.

 Let us know how it was by leaving a review or sharing on Instagram with the tag #yellowblissroad